ghostbuster91/blogposts/router2023-part2/main.md

 Hostapd it is then.

-Below is very basic hostapd configuration for 2.4 GHz radio, that creates a single network that will be bridged to our `br-lan`.
+Below is a very basic hostapd configuration for 2.4 GHz radio, that creates a single network that will be bridged to our `br-lan`.

 ```nix
 services.hostapd = {